RedJocker/42spWebServer/README.md

           - [x] implement RouteCgi
           - [x] implement RouteStaticFile
         - route based configuration should be responsability of Route classes
-  - [ ] Virtual Servers
+  - [X] Virtual Servers
     - configuration may define serveral servers for same port, that is same tcp connection
     - each virtual server should have the same capacities as a normal server
     - on client connection it will not be possible to determine which virtual server this connection is related to
       - only after reading header 'Host: somedomainname' it will be possible to determine which virtual server should handle the request being parsed
-    - [ ] reasearch how to implement in a way that does not require too much rewriting
-      - maybe we can have all http::Server to contain a list of virtual servers with at least one default virtual server and have the current 'server responsabilities' delegated to virtual servers and server would only be responsible to determine the virtual server that is responsible to handle client request
+    - [X] implementation: every http::Server contains a list of virtual servers with at leastone default virtual server the server responsability is to forward the request for the correct virtual server or fallback to a default if it is no possible to determine the right virtual server that is responsible to handle client request
+    - http::VirtualServer configuration scope is similar to nginx `server` context
+    - http::Server configuration scope is similar to nginx `http` context
+    - http::Route configuration scope is similar to nginx `location` context

 - CGI
   - [-] change cgi process current directory to folder of requested resource